DeepxkJadhav/Ai-Ml-Projects/README.md

 # 🧠 AI & ML Projects Repository

-Welcome to my **Artificial Intelligence and Machine Learning** projects portfolio!
+Welcome to my **Artificial Intelligence and Machine Learning** projects portfolio !
 This repository contains a collection of hands-on projects I've built using AI/ML concepts, frameworks, and tools.
 Each project explores different techniques, use-cases, and real-world applications in the field.

 ## 🔍 About This Repository